the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-For our particular case, we define action, state and expected state accordingly to our specific reducer.
-In the end, the expected state should have one less story, because the story which is passed to the reducer as action should be removed:
+For our case, we define action, state, and expected state according to our reducer.
+The expected state will have one less story, which was removed as it passed to the reducer as action:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~